wp-plugins/useralerts/readme.txt

 PRO Features

-- Unlimited e-mail alerts for archives (authors, taxonomies, custom post types) and custom queries (limit: 100 alerts).
+- Unlimited e-mail alerts for archives (authors, taxonomies, custom post types) and custom queries (free version: 100 alerts limit).

 - Allow registered users to list and manage their lists.
 Simply create a page and insert a shortcode.